Where to Stay in Philadelphia: 8 Best Areas

 The Eastern State Penitentiary used to hold the famous Al Capone.
 During regular business hours, they offer you an audio-voiced tour so you and your family can explore at your own pace.

 Shortly after Halloween, the parkway hosts a large Thanksgiving Day Parade which is great fun for the whole family.
 In the summertime, The Parkway Museum District is host to a large Fourth of July celebration and the Made in America Festival.
-Did you know that the Pope has even delivered mass on the parkway back in 2015?

 The Parkway Museum District is fun for the whole family any time of year.
 If you are looking to attend a special event, you should prepare accordingly.

 For example, if you want to see the Fourth of July celebration, you should make accommodations in advance.
-Hotels and Airbnbs reservations quickly become unavailable during this time.
+Hotels reservations quickly become unavailable during this time.
 You can easily make reservations at a hotel or other accommodation online to save your spot.

 Best places to stay in Parkway Museum District: